aditi-mittal-cmu/mittal-portfolio/critiqueByDesign.md

- <p>For each step above, you should document your progress (think of it as though you're keeping journal of your step-by-step process).
+ <p> You should include a any insights you gained from the critique method, and what it led you to think about when considering a redesign,
- You should include a any insights you gained from the critique method, and what it led you to think about when considering a redesign, if anything.
+ if anything.
 You should talk about how you moved next to the wireframes, and any insights you gleaned from your user feedback.
  Document what you changed based on the user feedback in your redesign.
 Finally, talk about what your redesigned data visualization shows, why you selected the data visualization you did, and what you attempted to show or do differently.